yangjue-han/secmmf/readme.md

-`sec-nmfp2` enables the user to download SEC's NMFP2 reporting files from the EDGAR database.
-The final output of this package is a csv file that contains fund-level and security-level information of all U.S. money market funds.

-Author: Yangjue Han, Department of Economics, New York University

-First version: 2019.8 (Updated: 2020.4)

-Please see `main.py` for user guide.
+# SEC N-MFP2 Money Market Fund Holdings Data

+## Introduction
+This repository contains code that enables the user to parse and download money market fund holdings information in N-MFP2 filings from SEC EDGAR system.